JReng-cls/Rogers-Jake-portfolio/Command Line Interface.md

 ## Command Line Interface Project
 In this project we learn various commands that help us when navigating through the terminal.
 In networking, the terminal is used for easy access connection to a router in order to configure a certain network.

+## Tree Diagrams

+	Root Directory

+	└──HomeFolder

+ 	├──Documents

+ 	├──Photos├── Essay.docx

+ 	└──Music └── Gatsby.jpg

+In Map the Maze part 1 we created tree diagrams to visualize directories in computers.
+My example directory shows the Root Directory which is always listed first.
+Next is typically user folders or home folders.
+Finnaly I created files and nested directories.

 ## Key Linux Commands